Why at least 39 weeks is best for your baby

 Scheduling your baby’s birth means you and your health care provider decide when to have your baby by labor induction or cesarean birth instead of waiting for labor to begin on its own.
 Depending on your health and your baby’s health, scheduling your baby’s birth may be best.
 But scheduling birth a little early for non-medical reasons can cause problems for you and baby.
 If your pregnancy is healthy, it’s best to stay pregnant for at least 39 weeks and wait for labor to begin on its own.

 When you schedule your baby’s birth, you schedule either labor induction or a c-section.
 Labor induction (also called inducing labor) is when your provider gives you medicine or breaks your water (also called amniotic sac) to make your labor begin for vaginal birth.
 Vaginal birth is when the muscles of your uterus contract (get tight and then relax) to help push your baby out through the vagina (also called birth canal).
 Most babies are born by vaginal birth.
 A cesarean birth (also called c-section) is surgery in which your baby is born through a cut that your provider makes in your belly and uterus.

 You may not have a choice about when to have your baby.
 If there are problems with your pregnancy or your baby's health, you may need to have your baby early.
 But if you have a choice and you're planning to schedule your baby's birth, wait until at least 39 weeks.

-- He is less likely to have vision and hearing problems after birth.
+- He’s less likely to have health problems after birth, like breathing, vision and hearing problems.

-- He has time to gain more weight in the womb.
+- He can gain more weight in the womb.
 Babies born at a healthy weight have an easier time staying warm than babies born too small.

 - He can suck and swallow and stay awake long enough to eat after he's born.
 Babies born early sometimes can't do these things.